InformaticaCloudApplicationIntegration/Tools/IICS Asset Management CLI/v2/win-x86_64/README.md

   <cert> is the code signing certificate, and
   <file>is the file to verify.

-Based on verification process, OpenSSL displays a success or error message to validate if the installer code is genuine or not.
+Based on verification process, OpenSSL displays a success or error message to validate if the code is genuine or not.